 This can also be limited as the person with a right to habitation can use what the land produces.
 An example is that you ex-wife starts a farm on the land and makes an income from the land without the need to compensate you.

-When getting divorced always ensure that you obtain proper legal advice so as to avoid further conflict about property later.
-If you have any property in Thailand consider all the options which your lawyer provides before you decide what to do.
+Look at Thai divorce law and always ensure that you obtain proper legal advice so as to avoid further conflict about property later.
+If you have any property in Thailand consider all the options which our property lawyer in Thailand provides before you decide what to do.
 Call us today for more information and advice or walk into our offices in Bangkok or Phuket for more information about property rights and divorce in Thailand.
+Also ensure that you have access to a notary service in Thailand when you move here.

 Call us today!